Diagnosis

 Alternative medicine

 • Herbal supplements.
 A combination of peppermint and caraway oils may offer some benefit for functional dyspepsia.
-Together, they relieved pain symptoms in a l-week trial.
+Together, they relieved pain symptoms in a one-week trial.
 Iberogast contains extracts of nine herbs.
 It may relieve gastrointestinal spasms and improve the intestine's ability to move food.

 • Relaxation techniques.
-Relaxing activities may help you cope with your symptoms.
+Relaxing activities may help you cope with symptoms.
 Meditation, exercise or other activities may help manage your stress.

 Preparing for your appointment